CDCgov/ixa/docs/book/src/topics/indexing.md

 define_multi_property_index!(AgeGroup, InfectionStatus);
 ```

-Creating a multi-index _does not_ automatically create indexes for each
+Creating a multi-index _does not_ automatically create indexes for each of
-of the properties individually, but you can do so yourself if you wish.
+the properties individually, but you can do so yourself if you wish, for
+example, if you had other single property queries you want to speed up.

 ## The Benefits of Indexing - A Case Study